 [A-3.1 Antenna characteristics

 DAA radars antennas could use MIMO (Multiple Input Multiple Output) fix panel, and therefore these characteristics must be complemented to obtain the complete radiation pattern for one panel.
 One panel does not allow to obtain the Field of Regard (FoR) requested for DAA function.
 The FoR of the radar refers to the area that has to be covered by the radar and is defined by the azimuth and elevation angles in regard to the platform coordinates.
 To obtain the requested FoR, it is necessary to use several panels.
-Typical FoR for DAA is ±110°, and is obtained by the use of 3 panels.
+Typical FoR for DAA is ±110° and is obtained by the use of 3 panels.

 Typical FoR for DAA application